Where To Stay In George Town When You Visit Penang

 Cheah Kongsi Temple is the first of Penang’s five great Hokkien clan houses.

-Seh Tek Tong Cheah Kongsi is an ornate and historic ancestral temple that is open to the public.
+Seh Tek Tong Cheah Kongsi is an ornate and historic ancestral temple open to the public.

 Yeng Keng Hotel (Bright Yellow Ochre) (c.
 1900s)